- What are cash flow KPIs and why do they matter?

 Liquidity and working capital KPIs

 Liquidity and working capital KPIs show whether your business can meet short-term obligations while continuing to operate smoothly.
-These metrics focus on timing, cash availability, and how efficiently capital moves through receivables, inventory, and payables.
+These metrics focus on timing, cash availability, and how efficiently capital moves through receivables, inventory, payables, and operating expenses.

 Working capital ratio